 Using a VPN on hotel Wi-Fi is highly recommended.
 In fact, it is highly recommended to use a VPN when connecting to public Wi-Fi networks, such as those found in hotels, cafes, and airports.
 Public Wi-Fi networks are often unsecured and can expose your data to various security risks, including eavesdropping, man-in-the-middle attacks, and hacking.

-If you are working from a hotel room, one concern is that your data may be at risk.
-You can opt to use a VPN on the Hotel Wi-Fi to ensure that your information is not vulnerable to cyber tactics.
-A VPN locks out internet snoopers and even the hotel from accessing your data.
+When I am working from a hotel room, I always use a VPN as I’m concerned my data may be at risk ensuring that my information is not vulnerable to cyber tactics.
+My VPN locks out internet snoopers and even the hotel from accessing my data.

 There are various open networks available in public places such as the airport, cafés, coffee shops, public parks, and shopping malls; these networks are accessible by many people at a go.